vinceTheProgrammer/thesnode/README.md

 ## Step 3, Create development .env file if needed
 Copy `.env.development.example` as `.env.development` and replace "bot-token-goes-here" with the actual development bot token.

-## Step 4, Update package.json to point to development dist folder
-Set "main" property in package.json to `dist/dev/index.js`

-## Step 5, Run in development mode (hot reloads as you make changes)
+## Step 4, Run in development mode (hot reloads as you make changes)
 ```
 pnpm run dev
 ```